Uninstall WordPress from cPanel in 6 easy steps

 And that’s it!
 You’ve successfully uninstalled WordPress using cPanel.

-Why would you uninstall WordPress from cPanel?
+Why uninstall WordPress from cPanel?

 • A security crisis.
 If your website has become compromised to the point that the best course of action is to uninstall it, be more mindful of security features, and restart from a backup.
 In these cases, using cPanel could be the first step in the process.